EthanBehrends/KawRentals/ReadMeAus.txt

 "id" is not very important, it can be whatever, as long as it's unique.
 The easiest way to do this is to just number off like 1, 2, 3, etc.

+"lat" and "lng", latitude and longitude, respectively. just plug the address into Google maps and get the lat and lng to three decimal places.

 "available" should just be either true or false (not capitalized) depending on whether or not it's presently available.